flash1293/kibana-provision/README.md

 This will push all files in the current directory following the `<type>-<id>.json` naming scheme into the specified space, overwriting existing objects.
 For development: If `--watch` is set, it fill watch for changes to the local files and re-push on every change.
 Use `default` as space id for the implicit default space.

+## `sync`

+Push and pull at the same time periodically.
+This will keep the Kibana UI and your local editor state in sync, allowing you to edit in both places simultaneously.
+Run `npx kibana-provision sync <space-id> [<polling interval in ms>]` to periodically sync both states.

 ## `pack`

 Individual json files are not compatible with the out-of-the-box import APIs of Kibana.
 To turn the JSON files into a compatible ndjson file you can also import via UI or automatically provision via http, call `npx kibana-provision pack [file]`.
 This will generate a file `export.ndjson` (or specified file name) in the current working directory.